phuctv95/electron-ts-boilerplate/README.md

 A boilterplate of Electron that:

-- Use TypeScript.
+- Uses TypeScript.
-- Use pnpm.
+- Uses pnpm.
-- Use esbuild.
+- Uses esbuild.
-- Support hot reload for renderer.
+- Supports hot reload for renderer.
-- Constant channels.
+- Has constants for channels.

 Main files: